dotnet/csharplang/proposals/parameterless-struct-constructors.md

 A parameterless instance constructor is valid for all struct kinds including `struct`, `readonly struct`, `ref struct`, and `record struct`.

-If the struct does not declare a parameterless instance constructor, and the struct has no fields with variable initializers, the struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)) ...
+If the struct does not declare a parameterless instance constructor, and the struct has no fields with variable initializers, the compiler will not synthesize a parameterless instance constructor.
+The struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)) ...
 > implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null.

-If the struct does not declare a parameterless instance constructor, and the struct has field initializers, a `public` parameterless instance constructor is synthesized.
+If the struct does not declare a parameterless instance constructor, and the struct has field initializers, the compiler will synthesize a `public` parameterless instance constructor.
 The parameterless constructor is synthesized even if all initializer values are zeros.

 ### Modifiers